-2024 Lancashire Community Risk Register - Summary
+2025 Lancashire Community Risk Register -Summary

-Every Resilience Forum has a Community Risk Register (CRR) which describes risks for the community and assesses how likely they are to lead to an emergency and the potential impact they would have.
-The register is created through a risk assessment, and the information is used by the LRF to plan and prepare for emergencies that may occur.
+Every Resilience Forum has a Community Risk Register (CRR) that describes risks for their community and assesses how likely they are to lead to an emergency and the potential impact they would have.
+The register is created through a risk assessment and the information is used to plan and prepare for emergencies that may occur.
+This is the Community Risk Register for Lancashire, developed by the Lancashire Resilience Forum (LRF).

 The potential for national emergencies is determined by Government in its National Risk Register.
-The Lancashire Resilience Forum refers to this in order to consider national issues alongside the local risk context and identify the risks within the county.
-These risks can come from lots of factors - from natural events such as weather, human diseases, animal diseases and accidents, to deliberate acts such as terrorism.
+The LRF refers to this in order to consider national issues alongside local risk context and identify the risks within the county.
+These risks can arise due to lots of factors - from natural events such as weather, diseases and accidents, to deliberate acts such as terrorism.
 This risk assessment can help identify new issues or highlight situations where risk may be changing.

-Each identified risk is then analysed and given a rating according to how likely the risk is to lead to an emergency, and its potential impact on criteria such as safety and security, health, economy, environment and society.
+Each identified risk is then analysed and given a rating according to how likely the risk is to lead to an emergency and its potential impact on criteria such as safety and security, health, economy, environment and society.

-The LRF uses the likelihood and impact to determine whether to include it in the Community Risk Register, and continues to monitor the risks at each of its meetings.
+The LRF uses this likelihood and impact to determine whether to include it in the Community Risk Register and continues to monitor the risks at each of its meetings.
 This is to check whether they are still relevant and that there are no newly emerging issues to consider.